 + PRO: Excellent education

 Public Korean primary and secondary schools are generally quite good and focus on science and mathematics, as well as English and Korean.
-Many schools also employ a native English speaker to teach the language, even in rural areas.
-Hagwons, private after school institutions, are extremely popular and rigorous as well.
+South Korean schools often hire native English speakers to teach the language, even in rural areas.
+Hagwons, private after-school institutions, are extremely popular.

 - CON: Stressful atmosphere